Audit Report Best Practices 2024

 • Audit opinion (if applicable).

-Any audit report typically starts with a description of the scope and objectives of the audit initiative.
+An audit report structure should include a title page, table of contents, and executive summary.
+The introduction should explain the audit objectives, description of the scope, and methodology used to conduct the audit.
 This section of the report establishes what the audit was about, why the audit risk areas mattered to management, and what the team included as part of the audit.

 The conclusion section of the report allows the audit team a chance to make comments that extend beyond the individual issues in the results section.
 The conclusion section is also where most reports include the internal auditor’s opinion.
 The end of the report is a good opportunity to include a positive note acknowledging areas where management did well.